-John Kirby, Negro band leader, eloped last month with Margaret eloped last month with Margaret Cloud.
-He was formerly married to an appendectomy and left with the Bobby Byrne band for a road tour.
+John Kirby, Negro band leader, eloped last month with Margaret Cloud.
+He was formerly married to Maxine Sullivan.

+Dorothy Claire has recovered from an appendectomy and left with the Bobby Byrne band for a road tour.

 For several weeks, Sonny Burke, Charlie Spivak's arranger, had been boasting to his fellow musicians that he was about to become a father.
-The boys heard it so often that they de-eided to form a pool, betting on the sex of the expected infant.
-Burke did (Continued on page 6)
+The boys heard it so often that they decided to form a pool, betting on the sex of the expected infant.
+Burke did

+(Continued on page 6)